timruffles/values/README.md

 we use 10mb of memory: 4mb for the points, and 6mb for the people.

 Does this matter?
 It depends.
 The above is a worst case as none of the instances or strings are shared.
-However, since value semantics make sense when you have values that are identical, 200k value objects in 10mb (or 1 million in 50mb) gives your application a lot of room.
+However, since value semantics make sense when you have values that are identical (and therefore share the same instance), 200k unique instances in 10mb (or 1 million in 50mb) gives your application a lot of room.

 ## Modification/extension